rossrobino/drab/README.md

 ### Write JavaScript, or don't

-- Elements can be installed as a package, or utilized without writing any JavaScript by adding a script tag to your document.
+- Elements can be installed as a package (recommended), or utilized without writing any JavaScript by adding a script tag to your document.
 - Each element can be configured through HTML attributes.

 ### Built in animations